DCAN-Labs/cdni-brain/docs/msi-login.md

 ```

 ## Gaining Access to Shares
 To gain access to `faird`, ask Kim or Luci to add you to that share.
-This is the default share that new people or outside collaborators are added to.
-This is where most of the commonly used scripts/pipeline/software is stored.
+This is the default share that most new people or outside collaborators are added to.
+This is where most of the commonly used scripts/pipelines are stored so it is important to have access to this share if you will be working with CDNI softwares.

 For questions, suggestions, or to note any errors, [post a Github issue](https://github.com/DCAN-Labs/cdni-brain/issues).